 To minimize frustration for these children, you can easily introduce the center by providing students with only 6 or 7 puzzles at a time.

-I always did this at the teacher table with my students that I know would have struggled with the entire set of puzzles.
+I would usually do this at my teacher table with students who were early in their understanding of beginning sounds.
 As they mastered the ones I gave them, I slowly added more.

 Grab Your Set

-Click the blue download button below to grab your free Valentine puzzles and then hop over and snag our handwriting activity sheets too!
+Click the blue download button below to grab your free beginning sound Valentine’s Day puzzles and then hop over and snag our handwriting activity sheets as well!